 How the Judge Makes a Custody Decision

 Child custody lawyers know that they can never guarantee the outcome of any disputed custody case.
+Winning a child custody case is never predictable.
 All manner of factors influence custody decisions.
-Smoking, school districts, athletics, religious differences, ages of the children -- all can be factors influencing a judge’s decision about the best interest of the children.
+Smoking, school districts, athletics, religious differences, ages of the children -- all can be factors influencing a judge's decision about the best interest of the children.
 Lawyers who have appeared before a judge many times may have some idea about how he or she thinks; none, however, can guarantee a result.
 The phrase the best interest of the child is content neutral; it does not -- it cannot -- be defined in advance for any specific case.
 Judges have a great deal of latitude interpreting what this phrase means in a given case.

 State statutes, which are specific to each jurisdiction, guide the judge by listing factors he or she should consider; a judge decides the weight to give them.
 These factors include, but are not limited to, the age of the children; the living situation of each parent; the willingness of each parent to support the other parent's relationship with the child; each parent's relationship with the child before the divorce; the continuity and stability of the child's living arrangements; sexual orientation of the custodial parent; evidence of abuse and neglect by a parent; and in some cases, the child's preference.